-As you select each video, it will appear in the Selected Videos list at the bottom of the page.
+As you select each video, it will appear in the Selected Videos list at the bottom of the page, as shown on the next page.

 4. Go to the Action menu and click Export Video(s).
 The Export Video(s) page is displayed.